Dr Cécile L'Hermitte

 Undergraduate/Graduate Convenor for Supply Chain Management

-- Humanitarian logistics and supply chain management - Emergency operations - Blockchain in disaster relief - Pooling/sharing logistics resources
+- Humanitarian logistics and supply chain management - Emergency operations - Transport integration in disaster relief - Pooling/sharing logistics resources - Blockchain in disaster relief

 Qualifications: MBA in Maritime and Logistics Management, PhD in Humanitarian Logistics